Trust and Security is Important to us!

 Pacts & Agreements

-• Unauthorized affiliates.
-Affiliates who brand bid without authorization are mucking up your strategies.
-Actions should include notice with cure periods, financial ramifications, and eventual termination if the behavior is repetitive and material.
+• Unauthorized affiliates: affiliates who brand bid without authorization are mucking up your strategies.
+Actions should include a notice with cure periods, financial ramifications, and eventual termination if the behavior is repetitive and material.

-• Authorized affiliates.
-Super-affiliates (as discussed in the reducing brand bidding competition topic) should be handled more gently, with kinder notices that build upon themselves and provide cure periods.
-Financial repercussions and termination should only be used as last resorts.
+• Authorized affiliates: super-affiliates (as discussed in the reducing brand bidding competition topic) should be handled more gently, with kinder notices that build upon themselves and provide cure periods.
+Financial repercussions and termination should only be used as a last resort.

-Reseller agreements: If you are a manufacturer, you likely have strict rules regarding sensationalized copy, minimum advertised price (MAP) compliance and brand bidding.
-Your agreements should detail these rules and the ramifications for not following them.
+• Reseller agreements: If you are a manufacturer, you likely have strict rules regarding sensationalized copy, minimum advertised price (MAP) compliance, and brand bidding.
+Your contracts should detail these rules and the consequences of not following them.

 Lawsuits